Heung Yuen Wai Highway: History

 The construction of Heung Yuen Wai Highway stemmed from the signing of Memorandum on Closer Co-operation between Hong Kong and Shenzhen in 2006, which calls for an investigation into the feasibility of building a new link between Hong Kong and China known as the Shenzhen Eastern Corridor.
 In September 2008 a decision was made jointly by the Hong Kong and Shenzhen governments to undertake the construction of the Liantang/Heung Yuen Wai Boundary Control Point, to be connected to Hong Kong's existing highway network by way of a dual two-lane trunk Connecting Road.

 The contract to construct Lung Shan Tunnel was awarded to Dragages-Bouygues Joint Venture at HK$10.314 billion.
 It was named Tunnelling Project of the Year in the 2019 Tunnelling Awards organized by New Civil Engineer.
 Meanwhile, the construction contracts for the Fanling Highway Interchange and the section between Sha Tau Kok Road and Lin Ma Hang Road were awarded to Chun Wo Construction and Engineering Company Limited and CRBC-CEC-KADEN Joint Venture respectively, at costs of HK$2.545 billion and HK$6.518 billion.
 Also included in the Chun Wo contract was the widening of Fanling Highway.

-The highway was opened to traffic at 8 AM on 26 May 2019.
+The highway was opened to traffic at 8 a.m. on 26 May 2019.